Skip to content

 #Bottom Line

 For multi-device travelers, step up to the Anker Prime 100W three-port.
 For desk-bound households, the UGREEN Nexode Pro 100W five-port is the cheapest five-port brick worth buying.
 Whatever you pick, pair it with a quality USB-C cable and you’ve replaced the brick in your nightstand drawer without paying Apple Store prices.
-The cable matters even on phones, as our iPhone fast charging guide explains in more depth.
+The iPhone fast charging guide confirms that cable choice still matters even on phones.

 #Frequently Asked Questions